Sitecore/developer-portal/data/markdown/partials/learn/faq/cloud-portal/features.md

 **Summary**

 Get self enrollment, but no ability to create new product instances.
-Be able to demo logging in and switching between assets that have been provisioned outside of the portal |
+Be able to demo logging in and switching between assets that have been provisioned outside of the portal.

 Features: